Preston Geren Sr.: Professional career

 Between 1921 and 1923, Geren taught architecture and chaired the architecture department at Oklahoma A&M. He moved to Fort Worth in 1923 and joined the prominent firm of Sanguinet, Staats and Hedrick as chief engineer until 1934, when he founded his own practice, Preston M. Geren Architects and Engineers.
 At Sanguinet, Staats and Hedrick, Geren's projects included the Fort Worth Club, the Electric Building, the Texas and Pacific Passenger Terminal.
 In 1949, Geren's son Preston Jr. joined the practice.

-At Geren and Associates, Geren was responsible for the design, construction, and remodeling of hundreds of civic, commercial, religious, educational buildings in Texas.
+At Geren and Associates, Geren was responsible for the design, construction, and remodeling of hundreds of civic, commercial, religious, and educational buildings in Texas.
 Geren was a member of the Texas Society of Architects as well as the American Institute of Architects, Fort Worth.
 He received the Distinguished Award of the city of Fort Worth twice.
 He received a certificate of merit from the Texas Construction Council in 1957.
 In 1956, he was named engineer of the year by the Texas Society of Professional Engineers.
 In 1959, he was elected as a fellow to the American Society of Civil Engineers.
 Geren also chaired the Fort Worth Zoning Board from 1940 to 1946.

-Geren's work included various building projects at the Texas Wesleyan University,University of Texas at Arlington and at Southwestern Baptist Theological Seminary, Austin, University of North Texas, the University of Dallas, Texas Woman's University and Texas Christian University.
+Geren's work included various building projects at the Texas Wesleyan University, University of Texas at Arlington and Austin, Southwestern Baptist Theological Seminary, University of North Texas, the University of Dallas, Texas Woman's University and Texas Christian University.
 Geren's church projects included University Christian Church, Travis Avenue Baptist Church, Matthews Memorial Methodist Church, Ridglea United Methodist Church, and Ridglea Presbyterian Church, all in and around Fort Worth.
 Late in life, his firm was the local associate architect working with Louis Kahn on the Kimbell Art Museum.
-(This was a common practice in Fort Worth with out-of-town architects, and Kahn had a reputation for significant time and cost overruns.
-The Geren firm was known locally for bringing in projects on time and within budget.)
-Geren died in 1969 and his son completed the Kimbell Museum as associate architect.
+(This was a common practice in Fort Worth when dealing with out-of-town architects; Kahn had a reputation for significant time and cost overruns, while the Geren firm was known locally for bringing in projects on time and within budget.)
+Geren died in 1969, and his son completed the Kimbell Museum as associate architect.